dpc10ster/RJafrocBook/docs/04-DataFormatRocSp.md

 ## Introduction
-* The purpose of this vignette is to explain the data format of the input Excel file for an ROC *split-plot* dataset.
+* The purpose of this chapter is to explain the data format of the input Excel file for an ROC *split-plot* dataset.
 * In a split-plot dataset each reader interprets a *different* sub-set of cases in all modalities, i.e., the cases interpreted by different readers have no overlap.
 * Each sub-set of cases can have different numbers of non-diseased and diseased cases.
 * The example below assumes the same numbers of non-diseased and diseased cases.